Dear Real Estate Adviser,

 But maybe you should let the house go

 If you’re still intent on canceling the deal and staying put, make sure everyone involved gets paid what’s due.
-Otherwise, buy yourself a warm blanket for those cold feet and get ready to make new memories in your next home.
+Otherwise, buy yourself a warm blanket for those cold feet, start looking for a great rate on a mortgage and get ready to make new memories in your next home.